Perfect Pairings & Recipes for

 Matching Flavour Profiles

-The flavour profile of cinnamon offers many of the aroma notes complementary to Muscat wine, including cinnamon and clove aromas.
-Because the flavour profile of cinnamon has many of the of the features that are complementary to Muscat wine, they are likely to pair very well together.
+The flavour profile of vanilla paste offers many of the accents complementary to Muscat wine, including vanilla and caramel notes.
+Because the flavour profile of vanilla paste has many of the of the features that are complementary to Muscat wine, they are likely to pair very well together.

-Prominent Flavour Notes Of Cinnamon Are Represented By Longer Bars
+Prominent Flavour Notes Of Vanilla Paste Are Represented By Longer Bars

-The chart above shows the unique profile of cinnamon across 150 dimensions of flavour, while the recipes below offer inspiration for bringing these flavours together with Muscat wine.
+The chart above shows the unique profile of vanilla paste across 150 dimensions of flavour, while the recipes below offer inspiration for bringing these flavours together with Muscat wine.

 • Linked Flavour Notes